frePPLe/frepple/doc/user-guide/examples/operation/operation-alternate.rst

 For example, it is sometimes possible to build an item or to purchase it from a supplier.
 We could also get an item in a warehouse from two different factories or a factory can have distinct operations producing the same item...

-If multiple machines can produce the same item, we would recommend to use a modelling with alternate resources but sometimes it might be easier to model this as alternate operations with a different resource linked to each operation (one operation linked to 5 alternate resources becomes 5 operations each linked to 1 resource).
+If multiple machines can produce the same item, we would recommend to use a modelling with `alternate resources <../resource/resource-alternate.html>`_ but sometimes it might be easier to model this as alternate operations with a different resource linked to each operation (one operation linked to 5 alternate resources becomes 5 operations each linked to 1 resource).

 `Check this feature on a live example <https://demo.frepple.com/operation-alternate/data/input/operation/>`_

+:download:`Download an Excel spreadsheet with the data for this example<operation-alternate.xlsx>`

 In the following example, we will explain how to model alternate operations and demistify why frePPLe picks one operation over another one when generating the supply plan.